 Every employee who enrolls in a GBP health plan qualifies for Basic Term Life and Accidental Death & Dismemberment (AD&D) Insurance.
 Each policy is worth $5,000.
 This coverage is not available to family members.
 The state pays 100% of the Basic Term Life and AD&D Insurance for eligible full-time employees.

 Securian (formerly known as Minnesota Life) is the administrator for Basic Term Life and AD&D Insurance.

 ERS offers a number of optional benefits to supplement your health and Basic Term Life Insurance coverage.
 Review your optional benefits.
 You must enroll in these benefits within 31 days of your first day of employment, or wait for Summer Enrollment or a qualifying life event (QLE).

 IMPORTANT: If you want to enroll in Optional Term Life Insurance at Election 1 or 2, Dependent Term Life Insurance, short-term and long-term disability insurance you should consider enrolling during your first 31 days of employment, when you do not have to provide evidence of insurability (EOI).
 EOI is always required for Optional Term Life Inusrance at Election 3 or 4.
-If you do not enroll in Optional Term Life Insurance, Dependent Life Insurance, short-term or long-term disability insurance withing 31 days of your first day of employment, you will have to apply with EOI and you could be denied coverage.
+If you do not enroll in Optional Term Life Insurance, Dependent Life Insurance, short-term or long-term disability insurance within 31 days of your first day of employment, you will have to apply with EOI and you could be denied coverage.

 Insurance plans are part of the Texas Employees Group Benefits Program (GBP), managed by ERS.